neuropsychology/NeuroKit/README.rst

         :target: https://github.com/neuropsychology/NeuroKit/network

-NeuroKit2 is one of the most welcoming package for new contributors and users, as well as the fastest growing package.
-So stop hesitating and hop onboard 🤗
+NeuroKit2 is one of the most welcoming packages for new contributors and users, as well as the fastest-growing package.
+So stop hesitating and hop on board 🤗

 .. image:: https://raw.github.com/neuropsychology/NeuroKit/dev/docs/readme/README_popularity.png
         :target: https://pypi.python.org/pypi/neurokit2